iamgini/python-sandbox/README.md

-# pysandbox
+# python-sandbox
-Contains only my scratchbook for python learning and tests.
+Contains my scratchbook for python learning and tests.